seerhein-lab/eclipse.plugin.generator.visualizer/README.md

 Eclipse Plugin to mark / visualize code affected by a code generator.

-Mark code which
+Mark code which was
-* was generated
+* generated
-* wasn't modifed manually
+* not modifed manually
-* parts are added manually
+* added manually
-* parts are modified manually
+* modified manually
-* parts are removed
+* removed

 Add shortcuts in order
 * to jump directly to the generated counterpart